delivervaluedaily/manifesto/README.md

 #### But... what about anything that isn't _directly_ achieving value today?

-You can still refactor, address tech debt, or do any of the other tasks that don't directly result in value.
-But just not whole days at a time - at least _some_ time of each day should achieve value.
+You can do other tasks that don't directly result in value, but just not whole days at a time - at least _some_ time of each day should achieve value.
 By following the principle you will balance achieving value today with investing for more value tomorrow.

-Of course, if something repeatedly doesn't result in value, you should consider not doing it.
+Do not refector or address "tech debt" without a clear idea of how it leads to value.
+And of course, if something repeatedly doesn't lead to value, you should consider not doing it.

 #### But... we work in two-week Sprints and I can't change that?